metosin/muuntaja/README.md

    the key is already present in the request map, muuntaja middleware/interceptor will skip the decoding process.
 * `:muuntaja.core/accept`, client-negotiated format name for the response, e.g. `application/json`.
 Will
    be used later in the response pipeline.
+* `:muuntaja.core/accept-charset`, client-negotiated charset for the response, e.g. `utf-8`.
+Will
+   be used later in the response pipeline.

 ### Response